Shaifhassan/Capston-Project---RBS/International Master in Tourism and Hospitality Management/7_1_The Market_Research.md

 ---

 By employing these market research methods and gathering insights from diverse sources, you can gain a comprehensive understanding of tourist preferences, market dynamics, and industry trends in O'ahu.
-This knowledge will enable you to tailor your app's offerings and marketing strategies to effectively meet the needs and expectations of your target audience.
+This knowledge will enable you to tailor our app's offerings and marketing strategies to effectively meet the needs and expectations of our target audience.